Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 ### What You Learned

-* Generate Video Embeddings: Use the Twelve Labs API to create embeddings for videos stored in an S3 bucket.
+* Generate Video Embeddings: Use the Twelve Labs API to create embeddings for videos stored in the cloud storage.
 * Parallel Processing: Leverage a Python UDTF to process the videos in parallel.
 * Store Embeddings: Save the video embeddings in a Snowflake table using the VECTOR datatype.
 * Similarity Search: Use VECTOR_COSINE_SIMILARITY to find the top *N* matching clips for a given text query.
 The query is converted into embeddings via the Twelve Labs API.